-Research Needs: Inventory status: Lakeplain wetmesic prairie is a moderately well inventoried community throughout its range.
-Additional data on many sites are needed to fully evaluate condition, size, and landscape context criteria for quality ranking.
-Current data are sufficient to prioritize site management and acquisition objectives.
+Research Needs: Inventory status: Lakeplain wet prairie is a moderately well inventoried community throughout its range.
+Additional data on some sites are needed to fully evaluate condition, size, and landscape context criteria for quality ranking.
+Current data are sufficient to prioritize site acquisition and management objectives.